 It also means that you’re more likely to waste the morning.
 You might miss lectures as a result, or find yourself rushing around, both of which could potentially increase your stress levels.
 And think about it, the morning is actually the ideal time to study.
 Most of the exciting social events you’re being invited to are probably happening in the evening, so if you get the studying done nice and early, you can head out later without feeling guilty.

 If you need to study without distractions, your choice of location could prove a key factor.
 You should think about this when choosing your accommodation.

 For example, are you someone who is easily distracted?
 Then choosing a studio room rather than accommodation with a shared living area will make it harder for you to get drawn into what your housemates are up to.
 On the other hand, if you’re one of those lucky people who finds studying in a group helpful, a welcoming shared space might be just what you need.

 Your bedroom should be somewhere you can study in peace and comfort, but sometimes a change of scene can be nice.
 Where you go is all down to personal preference.
 Some head for the university library, while for others a quiet local cafe does the job.

+When it comes to managing your time, you should do whatever you feel most comfortable with.
+Don’t worry about what other people say about how much they’ve been studying, or how many nights they’ve been out this week.
 When it comes to completing university assignments, some people prefer to finish things weeks in advance.
 Others work better with the pressure of a deadline, and this is fine too.
 As long as you leave a reasonable amount of time to finish the work to the required standard, whatever method you choose is fine.

 Do remember to factor in time for life’s little inconveniences though.
 The last thing you want is for your internet connection to go down ten minutes before your carefully crafted assignment is due in your lecturer’s inbox, so consider sending it the night before just to be safe.